zwiebert/tronferno-mcu/docs/CLI.md

 #### restart

-* restart=(0|1)  - Restarts the MCU.
+* restart  - Restarts the MCU.
 Should be the last option in a command line obviuosly.

             config wlan-password=MyNewPassword restart=1;